maninekkalapudi/dataengineeringbyexamples/Hadoop/HDFS/hdfs_commands.md

 - `-S` - displays the files/folders according to the size.
 Largest file first.
 Ex:

-        hadoop fs -ls -S /
+        hadoop fs -ls -S <hdfs_path>

 ![hadoop fs](./mdimages/hdfs_commands/hadoop_fs_ls_S_op.jpg)

 The column before the date column shows the size of the data in KBs.
-To display the size in human redable format(like MBs and GBs) we need to use `-h` option as shown below.
+To display the size in human redable format(like KB, MB and GB) we need to use `-h` option as shown below.

-        hadoop fs -ls -S -h /
+        hadoop fs -ls -S -h <hdfs_path>

 ![hadoop fs](./mdimages/hdfs_commands/hadoop_fs_ls_S_h_op.jpg)

 - To recursively list all the files and folders in the given path we will use `-R`

-        hadoop fs -ls -R /
+        hadoop fs -ls -R <hdfs_path>

 ## 3. To search any file in a given HDFS path